Geneva Armory

 Geneva Armory is a historic National Guard armory building located at Geneva in Ontario County, New York.
 The armory consists of a long, shallow, rectangular, five-story, hip-roofed administration building with an attached 1 1/2-story, rectangular gable-roofed drill shed.
 The original section of the administration building was built in 1892 and designed by architect Isaac G. Perry.
-It was tripled in size in 1906 and the addition included a slightly off-center 10-sided, 4 1/2-story castle-like tower.
+It tripled in size in 1906 and the addition included a slightly off-center 10-sided, 4 1/2-story castle-like tower.

 It was listed on the National Register of Historic Places in 1995.